 Dunbrody Famine Ship, Wexford

-Officially launching Ireland’s Ancient East, the Minister of Transport, Tourism and Sport, Paschal Donohoe said, “Recent growth in visitor numbers has confirmed Ireland is a popular destination.
+Officially launching Ireland’s Ancient East, the then Minister of Transport, Tourism and Sport, Paschal Donohoe said, “Recent growth in visitor numbers has confirmed Ireland is a popular destination.
 However, the market research tells us that there is potentially a lot more…Indeed, when I recently launched our new national tourism policy, ‘People Places and Policy,’ I emphasized that we would need to continue developing projects that were both big enough and attractive to help us cut through to compete in international markets.”

 Minister of State for Tourism and Sport, Michael Ring said, “I believe that it will prove to be as significant a game-changer for the east and south of Ireland as the Wild Atlantic Way has been for the west.”